Talwindersaini/Cloud_DE_Assignment/README.md

 Run the following scripts for desired result

-1. For assignment -1 kindly run script Assignment_1
+1. For Assessment -1 kindly run script Assignment_1
+2. For Assessment -2 I tried to pivot that data but i think i need some more information for Assessment 2
-2. For assignment -3 kindly run script Assignment_3
+3. For Assessment -3 kindly run script Assignment_3

+Sample output file attached.